 - Discard the aromatics from the cooking liquid.

 - Spoon some of the cooking liquid over the top of the corned beef and cover with tin foil.

-- Add the carrots, cabbage and onion to the instant pot.
+- Add the carrots, cabbage (1 head) cut into 6 wedges and onion (1 medium) peeled, halved through root to the instant pot.

 - Seal instant pot lid and set to high pressure for 3 minutes.